bwenger2/OpenBreakout/README.md

 # OpenBreakout
-A simple "breakout" style game
+A simple "breakout" style game, written with Love